browserengineering/book/book/embeds.md

 [message-passing]: https://en.wikipedia.org/wiki/Message_passing

-Message-passing in JavaScript works like this: you call the [`postMessage` API][postmessage], with the message itself as the first parameter, and `*` as the second.^[The second parameter has to do with origin restrictions, see the accompanying exercise.]
+Message-passing in JavaScript works like this: you call the [`postMessage` API][postmessage] on the `Window` object you'd like to talk to, with the message itself as the first parameter, and `*` as the second.^[The second parameter has to do with origin restrictions, see the accompanying exercise.]
 Calling:

 [postmessage]: https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage

-    window.postMessage("message contents", '*')
+    window.parent.postMessage("message contents", '*')

-will broadcast "message contents" to all other frames that choose to listen to it.
-A frame can listen to it by adding an event listener on its `Window` object.
+will broadcast "message contents" to the parent frame.
+A frame can listen to the message by adding an event listener on its `Window` object for the "message" event.
-A "message" event will fire on all other `Window`s, which can be listened to as follows.
 Note that in this case `window` is *not* the same object!
 It's the `Window` object for some other frame.

     window.addEventListener("message", function(e) {
         console.log(e.data);
     });

-You can also pass data that is not a string, such as numbers and objects.
+In a real browser, you can also pass data that is not a string, such as numbers and objects.
 It works via a *serialization* algorithm called [structured cloning][structured-clone].
 Structured cloning converts a JavaScript object of arbitrary^[Mostly.
 For example, DOM notes cannot be sent across, because it's not OK to access the DOM in multiple threads, and different event loops might be assigned different threads in a browser.] structure to a sequence of raw bytes, which are *deserialized* on the other end into a new object that has the same structure.